-This course provides an introduction to the principles of women, child and adolescent's health.
+This course introduces the principles of women, child and adolescent's health.
 The course will include the women's reproductive health, chronic conditions among women as well as infertility and contraception.
 The children's growth and development, immunization and breast-feeding and the common diseases of the children will be covered.
 High risk behaviour and counselling of children and adolescents will be discussed.

-- 1. Simon & Schuster, 2008.
-Our Bodies, Ourselves: Pregnancy and Birth Boston Women's Health Book Collective.
-A Touchstone Book, New York London Toronto Sydney. - 2.
-Judith E. Brown, Janet S. Isaacs, U. Beate Krinke.
-2013.
-Nutrition Through the Life Cycle.
-5th ed.
-Thomson Learning. - 3.
-Laura Reichenbach, Mindy Jane Roseman.
+- 1. Laura Reichenbach, Mindy Jane Roseman.
 2009.
 Reproductive Health and Human Rights: The Way Forward.
-University of Pennsylvania Press. - 4.
+University of Pennsylvania Press. - 2.
 Rose Weitz.
 2012.
 The Sociology of Health, Illness, and Health Care.
 6th ed.
-Cengage Learning. - 5.
-Theo Stickley, 2008.
-Learning about Mental Health Practice, John Wiley and Sons. - 6.
+Cengage Learning. - 3.
+Theo Stickley.
+2008.
+Learning about Mental Health Practice.
+John Wiley and Sons. - 4.
 Jonathan B. Kotch.
 2012.
-Maternal and Child Health: Programs, Problems, and Policy in Public Health. - 7.
+Maternal and Child Health: Programs, Problems, and Policy in Public Health - 5.
 Lynn Rew.
 2005.
 Adolescent Health: A Multidisciplinary Approach to Theory, Research, and Intervention.
 Sage Publications, Inc.